25 Reasons to Move to Springfield, OH

 14. Conveniently located near other cities and towns

 Springfield is strategically located between Columbus and Dayton.
-Springfield is approximately an hour away from Columbus and a half an hour away from Dayton.
-The job opportunities are amazing considering Springfield is located next to two major Ohio cities.
-The location of Springfield makes it a great place to look for employment.
+Springfield is an hour from Columbus and half an hour from Dayton.
+The job opportunities are fantastic, considering Springfield is located next to two major Ohio cities.
+Springfield makes it a great place to look for employment.